danielmapar/AIProgramming/README.md

         * ```python
             # We replace NaN values by using linear interpolation using column values
             store_items.interpolate(method = 'linear', axis = 0)
             ```

+    * ```python
+        import pandas as pd
+        import numpy as np

+        pd.set_option('precision', 1)

+        books = pd.Series(data = ['Great Expectations', 'Of Mice and Men', 'Romeo and Juliet', 'The Time Machine', 'Alice in Wonderland' ])
+        authors = pd.Series(data = ['Charles Dickens', 'John Steinbeck', 'William Shakespeare', ' H. G. Wells', 'Lewis Carroll' ])
+        user_1 = pd.Series(data = [3.2, np.nan ,2.5])
+        user_2 = pd.Series(data = [5., 1.3, 4.0, 3.8])
+        user_3 = pd.Series(data = [2.0, 2.3, np.nan, 4])
+        user_4 = pd.Series(data = [4, 3.5, 4, 5, 4.2])

+        dat = {'Book Title' : books,
+            'Author' : authors,
+            'User 1' : user_1,
+            'User 2' : user_2,
+            'User 3' : user_3,
+            'User 4' : user_4}

+        book_ratings = pd.DataFrame(dat)

+        print(book_ratings.mean())
+        print()

+        book_ratings.fillna(book_ratings.mean(), inplace = True)

+        print(book_ratings)
+        ```

+    * In machine learning you will most likely use databases from many sources to train your learning algorithms.
+Pandas allows us to load databases of different formats into DataFrames.
+One of the most popular data formats used to store databases is csv.
+CSV stands for Comma Separated Values and offers a simple format to store data.
+We can load CSV files into Pandas DataFrames using the pd.read_csv() function.
+Let's load Google stock data into a Pandas DataFrame.
+The GOOG.csv file contains Google stock data from 8/19/2004 till 10/13/2017 taken from Yahoo Finance.

+    * ```python
+        import pandas as pd

+        # We load Google stock data in a DataFrame
+        Google_stock = pd.read_csv('./GOOG.csv')

+        # We print some information about Google_stock
+        print('Google_stock is of type:', type(Google_stock))
+        print('Google_stock has shape:', Google_stock.shape)
+        ```

+    * We see that we have loaded the GOOG.csv file into a Pandas DataFrame and it consists of 3,313 rows and 7 columns.
+Now let's look at the stock data

+    * We see that it is quite a large dataset and that Pandas has automatically assigned numerical row indices to the DataFrame.
+Pandas also used the labels that appear in the data in the CSV file to assign the column labels.

+    * When dealing with large datasets like this one, it is often useful just to take a look at the first few rows of data instead of the whole dataset.
+We can take a look at the first 5 rows of data using the `.head()` method, as shown below: ```Google_stock.head()```

+    * We can also optionally use `.head(N)` or `.tail(N)` to display the first and last N rows of data, respectively.

+    * Let's do a quick check to see whether we have any `NaN` values in our dataset.
+To do this, we will use the `.isnull()` method followed by the `.any()` method to check whether any of the columns contain `NaN` values.

+        * ```python
+            Google_stock.isnull().any()
+            ```

+    * We see that we have no NaN values.

+    * When dealing with large datasets, it is often useful to get statistical information from them.
+Pandas provides the `.describe()` method to get descriptive statistics on each column of the DataFrame.
+Let's see how this works:

+        * ```python
+            # We get descriptive statistics on our stock data
+            Google_stock.describe()
+            ```

+    * If desired, we can apply the .describe() method on a single column as shown below: ```Google_stock['Adj Close'].describe()```

+    * Similarly, you can also look at one statistic by using one of the many statistical functions Pandas provides.
+Let's look at some examples:

+        * ```python
+            # We print information about our DataFrame
+            print()
+            print('Maximum values of each column:\n', Google_stock.max())
+            print()
+            print('Minimum Close value:', Google_stock['Close'].min())
+            print()
+            print('Average value of each column:\n', Google_stock.mean())
+            ```

+    * Another important statistical measure is data correlation.
+Data correlation can tell us, for example, if the data in different columns are correlated.
+We can use the .corr() method to get the correlation between different columns, as shown below:

+        * ```python
+            # We display the correlation between columns
+            Google_stock.corr()
+            ```

+    * A correlation value of 1 tells us there is a high correlation and a correlation of 0 tells us that the data is not correlated at all.

+    * We will end this Introduction to Pandas by taking a look at the `.groupby()` method.
+The `.groupby()` method allows us to group data in different ways.
+Let's see how we can group data to get different types of information.
+For the next examples we are going to load fake data about a fictitious company.

+    * We see that the data contains information for the year 1990 through 1992.
+For each year we see name of the employees, the department they work for, their age, and their annual salary.
+Now, let's use the `.groupby()` method to get information.

+    * Let's calculate how much money the company spent in salaries each year.
+To do this, we will group the data by Year using the `.groupby()` method and then we will add up the salaries of all the employees by using the `.sum()` method.

+        * ```python
+            # We display the total amount of money spent in salaries each year
+            data.groupby(['Year'])['Salary'].sum()

+            # We display the total salary each employee received in all the years they worked for the company
+            data.groupby(['Name'])['Salary'].sum()
+            ```